udaykirankavaturu/system-design/designs/rate-limiter/design.md

 - system should accept connections within the set rate limit
 - system should reject connections outside the set rate limit
 - system should reset limit when the set interval is passed
-- system should support rate across multiple servers in a distributed environment
+- system should support rate limiting across multiple servers in a distributed environment

 # Non Functional Requirements